Judecoin/pos-evolution/service-node-staking.md

 4. Operators should regularly check node status, uptime proof, and block explorer status.

-5. If the CLI version is updated, operators should follow the latest official release instructions.
+5. If the CLI version is updated, operators should follow the latest community release instructions.

 ## 【Conclusion】